Choltice: Administrative division

+Etymology

+The initial name of the village was Choletice.
+It was derived from the personal name Cholata, meaning "the village of Cholata's people".

 Geography

 Choltice is located about 12 km southwest of Pardubice.
 It lies on the border between the Svitavy Uplands and Iron Mountains, within the Polabí region.
 The Struha Stream flows through the market town.
 There is a system of fishponds built on the stream.

 History

 The first written mention of Choltice is in a deed of King Wenceslaus II from 1285.
 The fortress in Choltice was first documented in 1397.
 Sometime between 1532 and 1541, the village was promoted to a market town.
-Until 1623, the owners of Choltice often changed and included various lower noblemen.
+Until 1623, the owners of Choltice often changed and included various lesser noblemen.
 In 1623, Choltice was acquired by the Thun und Hohenstein family.
-Except for a short break in 1721–1731, they owned Choltice until the establishment of a sovereign municipality.
+Except for a short break in 1721–1731, they owned Choltice until the establishment of an independent municipality.

 Transport

-The railway line Přelouč–Heřmanův Městec runs through the municipal territory, however, the train stop named Choltice is located in the territory of neighbouring Svinčany.
+The railway line Přelouč–Heřmanův Městec runs through the municipal territory, however, the train stop named Choltice zastávka is located just behind the municipal border, in the territory of neighbouring Svinčany.